plawnoj/firebase-react-course/netxtfire-app/README.md

-cock
-lol this was just the default next.js readme and it was fucking pissing me off so be gone thot
+lol this was just the default next.js readme and it was pissing me off so be gone